 Paying your rates

-Rates can either be paid in full (by 28 February, 2021 - extended due to Government restrictions) or by four instalments:
+Rates can either be paid in full by 15 February, 2022 or by four instalments:

 If the first instalment amount is not received by 30 September 2020, payment of the full amount is due on or before 28 February 2021 (extended due to Government restrictions).
 Reminder notices are forwarded to ratepayers who elect to pay by instalments.
 Notices are forwarded at least two weeks prior to the due date.

 Please contact our Customer Service team on 5461 0600.

 Your cheque or money order can be made payable to 'Central Goldfields Shire Council' and crossed 'Not Negotiable'.
 If you require a receipt you should send your rate notice intact with your payment.
 If you don't require a receipt, please detach the bottom section of your notice and post your payment.

 Payments should be mailed to: Central Goldfields Shire Council, PO Box 194, Maryborough VIC 3465

 Ratepayers who choose to pay via direct debit can nominate a payment amount - weekly, fortnightly, quarterly or annually which will be deducted from your bank account.